You are here

 What information should patients have to help them make an informed decision on selecting the health plans that's right for them?

-To apply for coverage, patients will need their Social Security number (or other information that proves legal residency) and their gross income.
+To apply for coverage, patients will need their Social Security number, information that proves legal residency, and their household, employer, and income information.
+A Marketplace Application Checklist can be found here.
 They should also collect information about providers they want in their network, medications requirements, and other relevant benefits.
 Patients should also review plan benefit packages and educate themselves about insurance terms, such as deductibles and copayments.
 Marketplace-based plans are required to provide a provider directory, so patients will be able to know if their preferred physician is in the plan's network.
 Navigators and other consumer assistance organizations can assist with necessary information.

 3. My patients are very low-income.
 Will they be able to find coverage?